snowiewdev/cheatsheet/aws.md

 - Dedicated Server: physical server with EC2 fully dedicated for your use

 ### Auto-Scaling
-- scale capacity as computing requirement change
+- scale capacity (add/remove EC2 instance) as computing requirement/application demand change
+- Dynamic Scaling: responds to changing demand
+- Predictive Scaling: schedule right number of EC2 instance based on predicted demand
-- Minimum instance, desired instance, scale as needed instance (auto-scaling group)
+- Auto-Scaling group: Minimum instance, desired instance, scale as needed instance/ maximum capacity

 ### Elastic Loading-Balancing (ELB)
-- distribute traffic across resources
+- automatically distribute application traffic across resources, like EC2
+- Need ELB for auto-scaling to apply

 ### Communication between server
+- Monolithic Application: an application with tightly coupled componetns, if a single component fail, other fails too, so as the application
+- Microservices Approach: application components are loosely coupled, prevents entire application from failing when one fails
-- Amazon Simple Notification Service (Amazon SNS), like topic subscription
+- Amazon Simple Notification Service (Amazon SNS): a publish/ subscription serivce
-- Amazon Simple Queue Service (Amazon SQS)
+- Amazon Simple Queue Service (Amazon SQS): message queuing service

 ### AWS Lambda
 - Serverless computing service
-- run code without managing server, only pay for compute time while code is running
+- run code without managing server, only pay for compute time while code is running, flexible to scale serverless app automatically
 - upload code to Lambda, set code to trigger from an event source, code runs only when triggered, pay only for compute time you used

 ### AWS Elastic Container Service (ECS)
+- container: standard way to package application code & dependencies into a single object
+- container enables us to build, test & deploy application quickly
-- run & scale containerized application
+- container management system that allows you to run & scale containerized application, like Docker container

 ### AWS Elastic Kubernetes Service (EKS)
-- run & scale Kubernetes application
+- container management system that allows you to run & scale Kubernetes application

 ### AWS Fargate
 - Run serverless containers with Amazon ECS / Amazon EKS
+- no need to provide/manage server

 ## AWS Global Infrastructure
-- select region based on proximity to customer, available services in region, pricing, compliance with data governance & legal requirement
+- select region based on: Proximity to customer, Available Services in region, Pricing, Compliance with data governance & legal requirement
 - a Region contains 2 or more Availablity Zones (AZ) (AZ = 1 or more Data Center)
-- AWS management console, AWS CLI, SDKs

 ### Amazon CloudFront
 - Content Delivery Network (CDN) to deliver caching static files in Edge Location (~3xx)
+- Edge Location: site used to store cached copies of content for faster delivery
 - improve site speed & reducing loading workload on original server
-- 1TB free traffic in
+- 1TB free traffic

 ### AWS Outposts
 - extend AWS infrastructure & service to your on-premise (private) data center

+## Ways to accessing and managing AWS services
+### AWS management console
+- web-based interface for accessing and managing AWS services
+- includes wizards and automated workflows that can simplify the process of completing tasks

+### AWS command line interface (CLI)
+- enables you to control multiple AWS services directly from the command line within one tool

+### Software development kits (SDKs)
+- allow you to use AWS services through an API designed for your programming language or platform

 ## Networking
 ### Amazon Virtual Private Cloud (VPC)
 - allow you to launch resources in a virtual network that you define
+- Internet Gateway: a component used to connect VPC to the Internet, applow public traffice from Internet to access your VPC
+- Virtual Private Gateway: a component that allows protected internet traffic to enter into the VPC
+- AWS Direct Connect: dedicated private connection between on-premise data center & the VPC

-- subnet: region that you define to control access
+- Subnet: a section of VPC that you define to control access of group resources
+- In a VPC, subnets can communicate with each other
-- public subnet (EC2 instance), provide Internet Gateway & allow public user to access
+- Public Subnet (EC2 instance): provide Internet Gateway & allow public user to access
-- private subnet (database), provide virtual private gateway via VPN connection for limited user to access, used to isolate db
+- Private Subnet (database): provide virtual private gateway via virtual private network(VPN) connection for limited user to access, used to isolate db

-- AWS direct connect: connection between on-premise data center & the VPC
-- Internet Gateway is a component used to connect VPC to the Internet
+Network Traffic: A packet is a unit of data sent over the internet or a network

-Network Traffic: ACL -> security group -> public subnet
+Client Packet -> Internet Gateway -> Network ACL -> Security group -> public subnet

 ### Security Group
+- virtual firewall that controls inbound and outbound traffic for an Amazon EC2 instance
-- default denies all inbound traffic
+- default denies all inbound traffic, allows all outbound traffic
-- stateful packet filtering (check in-connection only)
+- stateful packet filtering (check in-connection only), remember previous decision made for incoming packets

 ### Network Access Control List (ACL)
+- virtual firewall that control inbound & outbound traffic at subnet level
 - default allow all access/ traffic
 - stateless packet filtering (check in-connection & out-connection)